humank/ddd-practitioners-ref/README.md

 # Domain-Driven Design Practitioners Reference

-**Updated @ 2021-06-05.
-Appreciate to have your support on building this workshop, hope this workshop is useful & meaningful for you.
+**Appreciate having your support on building this workshop, hope this workshop is useful & meaningful for you.
 In order to well organize all of the contents for DDD practitioners reference, the workshop will be refactored to cover wider topics with a more complex business scenario sample.
 Plan to release new content before the end of 2021, stay tuned.**

 In this ddd-practitioners-reference, you will learn more than classic Domain-Driven Design Strategic design and Tactical design patterns.
 DDD is good to approach decision makers to align business goals among diversity stakeholders in different BU.